civo/kubernetes-marketplace/README.md

 There are two minimum parts to a marketplace application - a `manifest.yaml`, and a square aspect ratio `logo.png` no larger than 512x512 or 20KB.
 Each marketplace application is in a separate top level folder in this repository.

 Then there are two options for how to install the application - a single  Kubernetes resources configuration file called `app.yaml` (which can be multiple resources separated by `---`) or a script called `install.sh`.
+You can supply both items, if so the `app.yaml` will be applied first and then the `install.sh` will run.

 The `install.sh` if present will be executed on the master using `bash` as non-privileged user that has passwordless `sudo` permission and has `kubectl` access to the cluster.
 We envisage that `install.sh` script usage should be rare and we will be strictly monitoring what is in them, and *NO* downloading of external resources will be acceptable here (no `curl https://... | sudo sh` sort of functionality)

 A final optional file is the `post_install.md` which the user will be able to view in the web UI to see additional instructions on how to use the application.
 It's recommended to keep this short and succinct, if you need to manage LOTS of content, then please create a [community learn guide](https://www.civo.com/learn/creating-a-learn-guide) and link to it from within the `post_install.md`.